Xamla/auto_calibration/README.md

 ### Camera calibration

-Calibration of Ximea cameras or GenICam based cameras as single or stereo camera setup mounted onboard (onto the robot) or extern can easily be performed by running the scripts **configureCalibration.lua** and **runCalibration.lua**.
+Calibration of Ximea cameras or GenICam based cameras as single or stereo camera setup mounted onboard (on the robot) or extern can easily be performed by running the scripts **configureCalibration.lua** and **runCalibration.lua**.

 In more detail, the **calibration pipeline** is as follows:
 * In Rosvita load or create a project (e.g. with UR5 or SDA10D, cameras and gripper), compile it and start ROS.